Snoop Dogg Is Dropping His First Cookbook, ‘From Crook To Cook,’ In October

 Snoop isn’t the first rapper to publish a cookbook.
 Coolio published a cookbook titled Cookin’ With Coolio: 5 Star Meals at a 1 Star Price.
 The 2009 cookbook features easy meals with a healthy twist.

-Rapper 2 Chainz also released a short cookbook, titled #Meal Time, in collaboration with Chef Aleem, according to The Huffington Post.
+Rapper 2 Chainz also released a short cookbook, titled #Meal Time, in collaboration with Chef Aleem, according to the Huffington Post.
 The book combines healthy recipes with entertaining instructions, such as “Cook for 3 to 4 minutes while blasting ‘Hit It With Fork’ at an ignorant level.”

 Snoop Dogg has a history of reinventing himself.
 His rap career started in Los Angeles in 1992, and he’s collaborated with artists like Katy Perry and Jason Derulo.
 He coaches youth football as a founder of the Snoop Youth Football League.